Picture credit: Hesther Ng/SOPA Images/LightRocket via Getty Images

 Earlier this week, the Walthamstow MP posted a video where she valiantly attempted to explain parliamentary procedure, the use of statutory instruments and to justify her decision to sponsor an Early Day Motion aimed at blocking the EHRC’s revised Code of Practice.
 Unfortunately, her grasp of the subject was somewhat less secure than her confidence.

-Proposed by Nadia Whittome, once the Baby of the House and now its stroppiest toddler, the EDM calls on Parliament to “disapprove” guidance for business and charities on how to comply with the Equality Act (2010).
-In essence, it is a piece of administrative virtue signalling: a way for a handful of Labour, Liberal Democrat and SNP MPs to reassure activists that they are every bit as dim or deranged as the Greens.
+Proposed by Labour’s Nadia Whittome MP, once the Baby of the House and now its stroppiest toddler, the EDM calls on Parliament to “disapprove” guidance for businesses and charities on how to comply with the Equality Act 2010.
+In essence, it is a piece of administrative virtue signalling: a way for a faction of Labour and Liberal Democrat MPs to demonstrate that, on this issue at least, they are every bit as mental as the Greens they have happily joined forces with.
+Among its co-sponsors is Green MP Siân Berry, who has since written to the Prime Minister and Bridget Phillipson urging them to reject the EHRC’s supposedly “cruel and confusing” Code.
+Creasy, meanwhile, chose to make her case on social media.

-Lawyers, constitutional nerds and hundreds of better-informed X users swiftly descended to explain to Creasy that not liking the law, and specifically the single-sex exemptions, is not grounds for attempting to derail the guidance.
+Lawyers, constitutional nerds and hundreds of better-informed X users swiftly descended to explain to Creasy and her colleagues that not liking the law, and specifically the single-sex exemptions, is not grounds for attempting to derail the guidance.
 Among them was the formidable former EHRC commissioner Akua Reindorf KC, who posed a simple question:

 Stella, simply put, the Code is not law.
 Therefore it’s not apt for parliamentary scrutiny.